Trump asked Ukraine president to look into Biden activities: call summary

 “Biden went around bragging that he stopped the prosecution so if you can look into it. ...
 It sounds horrible to me,” Trump said, according to the memo.

-The call occurred after Trump had ordered the U.S. government to freeze about $391 million in American aid to Ukraine.
+The call occurred after Trump had ordered the U.S. government to freeze nearly $400 million in American aid to Ukraine.

 The House inquiry could lead to articles of impeachment in the House that could trigger a trial in the Senate on whether to remove Trump from office.